espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

     AT+CIPSEND=<length>
     // Multiple connections: (AT+CIPMUX=1)
     AT+CIPSEND=<link ID>,<length>
-    // Remote IP and ports can be set in UDP transmission:
+    // Remote IP and ports can be set for UDP transmission:
     AT+CIPSEND=[<link ID>,]<length>[,<remote IP>,<remote port>]

 **Response:**